 I wrote a letter recently after witnessing an incredible display of antisocial behavior by several students at a local middle school.
 I haven’t decided whether I plan to send it.
 First, there may well be a strong backlash.
 That wouldn’t deter me if I believed it would do some good.
 But my letter would probably fall on deaf ears.
-The 60’s anti-authority movement has come back to bite us, but many people still aren’t ready to close Disneyland.
+The 60’s anti-authority movement has come back to bite us, but many people still aren’t ready to admit our collective failure.
 The money is still flowing in America, we still have a fair amount of personal freedom, and bullets aren’t coming through our bedroom windows.

 I welcome comments from readers here.
 I can’t shake the feeling that I’m supposed to send the letter and take the pushback.
 Is there a good reason to make waves?
 Possibly.
 One thing’s for sure: barring drastic action, those of us who value law and order will soon find ourselves confronting an entire generation of hooligans in every sphere of public life.

 I am a guest teacher working district-wide in Federal Way Public Schools.
 In the course of my employment, I have often worked at __________Middle School, as I did yesterday, when several unfortunate interactions occurred between myself and some of the students.
 I also had an interaction with one of your staff members, whose name I didn’t get at the time.
 She has always been pleasant to me.